Hartlepool hospice memory walk hailed a success as people remember loved ones

 Daniel said: "We are happy to support the hospice and work together in events like this.
 Just this week myself and my wife Catherine had a wedding blessing at the hospice where my wife's nana is because she was unable to attend the wedding."

-Julie Hildreth, senior fundraiser at Alice House, said: "We're very grateful to Cop-op Funeralcare for supporting us in this event.
+Julie Hildreth, senior fundraiser at Alice House, said: "We're very grateful to Co-op Funeralcare for supporting us in this event.

 "For a first event it has been very successful.
 We are hoping to raise in excess of £1,000 from today."